-On the one hand, science, when most true to its principles, is always looking to test explanations, both against further data and against alternative explanations; in the interests of truth it is always prepared to throw out what does not pass muster.
-On the other, it is an activity practised by human beings, and human beings are not merely emotional animals but spiritual ones, with strong feelings when it comes to religious matters.
+Science, when most true to its principles, is always looking to test explanations, both against further data and against alternative explanations; in the interests of truth it is always prepared to throw out what does not pass muster.
+However, it is also an activity practised by human beings, with strong feelings when it comes to the nature of reality.
 When science seeks to understand how the heavens, the earth and everything in them came into existence, it is exploring religious as much as scientific questions.

 This site offers a different approach, leading to different explanations.
 If we can clear our minds of ideological baggage, we may find that there is truth on both sides: evidence for large-scale evolution in the fossil record over tens of thousands of years and also evidence for an originating creation that was subsequently undone.
 The opposing camps fall short chiefly when they deny, or ignore, the most compelling evidence on the other side.
 We need to move beyond the polemics which assume that evolution and creation are mutually exclusive.

 Organisms evolved as they recolonised a planet engulfed by a cataclysm immediately before the beginning of the rock sequence.
 Because that cataclysm destroyed the original lithosphere, the Earth cannot be studied in its original form.
 What can be studied are the lands and oceans which formed thereafter by natural processes and, to that extent, have an evolutionary history.
 The organisms that recolonised land and sea also went through phases of evolution.
 They were created with an immense potential for variation over time, and they progressively realised that potential as they multiplied and radiated across an unstable world.